 Ride the ferry from Ibiza and you enter a different world once you land on the jewel-like island of Formentera.
 In the mood for doing very little?
 This baby Balearic is just the place for kicking back on a blissful white-sand beach that wouldn’t look out of place in the Caribbean.
 Flop on the sands of Llevant, Migjorn or Illetes – they shouldn’t be hard to find, as the island is only about 20km (12.4 miles) long.

 Hire a bike for lazy excursions from sleepy village to village, including the capital, Sant Francesc.
 It’s easy to slide into the island’s slow pace, as they’ve kept development to a bare minimum.

 Fly to the deep south of the Mediterranean to discover Malta’s captivating blend of cultures, unusual landscapes, ancient ruins and underwater marvels.
-Once you’re within the historic walls of Valletta, you’ll see why this baroque gem was named the 2018 European Capital of Culture.
+Once you’re within the historic walls of Valletta, you’ll see why this baroque gem has previously won the title of European Capital of Culture.